 For Netflix, Chai helmed the story of Ralph Gilles as part of the original documentary series, Abstract: The Art of Design.
 The film takes a look at Gilles’ life and work as head designer for Fiat Chrysler and someone who has created some of the greatest designs of our era.

-A prolific filmmaker, Chai’s first film A Normal Life, won Best Documentary at the Tribeca Film Festival in 2003.
+A prolific filmmaker, Chai has directed several award-winning feature documentaries.
+Her first film, A Normal Life, won Best Documentary at the Tribeca Film Festival in 2003.
 Her second film, Youssou N’Dour: I Bring What I Love, premiered at the Telluride and Toronto Film Festivals and won numerous awards including the Special Jury Prize at the Middle East International Film Festival in 2008 and a nomination for the Pare Lorentz Award at the 2009 International Documentary Association Awards.
-Touba, a visceral documentary experience that takes the viewer through each step of the annual Mouride pilgrimage, the Grand Magaal in Touba, Senegal, premiered at SXSW 2013 where it won the Special Jury Prize for Best Cinematography.
-Chai returned to Senegal in 2012 to document the heated Presidential elections with her film Incorruptible – an unflinching story of Senegalese democracy premiered at the Los Angeles and Sheffield UK Film Festivals.
+Chai has filmed in Senegal with her visceral documentary, Touba, that takes the viewer through each step of the annual Mouride pilgrimage, the Grand Magaal in Touba, Senegal, premiered at SXSW 2013 where it won the Special Jury Prize for Best Cinematography.
+And returning to film in 2012 to document the heated Presidential elections with her film, Incorruptible – an unflinching story of Senegalese democracy premiered at the Los Angeles and Sheffield UK Film Festivals.

 CHAI VASARHELYI – FREE SOLOInterview